jlab-hep/localdb-docs/docs/trial-tutorial.md

 Check if your result is uploaded in Viewer Application: http://127.0.0.1:5000/localdb/scan

-#### iv.
-Upload w/o scanConsole
+##### iii-b.
+Upload w/o scanConsole (If you could not compile YARR commands)

-You can just upload data from result directory prepared for this trial as follows even if you cannot compile YARR commands.
+You can just upload data from result directory prepared for this trial as follows even if you could not compile YARR commands.

 ```bash
 $ cd localdb-dataset